top of page

 Prepare well in advance to set yourself up for success, and take things one step at a time.
 While the process is time and resource intensive and will require a willingness to learn and get your hands dirty, you can make it easier by leveraging the expertise of your colleagues, consultants, and vendors.
 Below, we cover a checklist of priorities to include when starting a private practice.

-Disclosure: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you, and often provide you with perks, so we hope it's win-win.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 To learn more, visit our disclaimers and disclosures.

 A quick summary of our starting a private practice checklist included below.